 What Makes a Good Ukulele?

 When getting into the ukulele world for the first time, you need to know precisely when to be on the lookout for.
-As a beginner, there are a few key elements to focus on when choosing your new instrument.
+As a

 The first thing to take into account is the materials used in construction.
 This may seem obvious, but as with any instrument, various ukulele models are available that all use different construction materials.
 Some will be more suited to beginners and those on a budget as they may feature a cheaper construction.

 Then at the other end of the scale, you have your premium models that are usually aimed at more experienced players or just those with a larger budget.
 These tend to harness a better quality of material and construction techniques.

 This variation in production can significantly impact the instrument’s tones and is something to take into account.

 Aside from the production quality, the manufacturer’s skill (or luthier) will also play a significant part in overall quality.
 Opting for a brand that has a good reputation usually ensures a good standard of product – but don’t just go for the most popular.
 These can often be mass-produced models that, although popular, aren’t always particularly good.

 A good tonewood is essential and finding one that possesses all of the sonic features needed matters.
 Ideally, you want a model that uses solid pieces of wood.

 One such tonewood to look out for is Koa, although Mahogany and Maple’s woods will also be just as good.
 The cool thing about Koa is that this was the wood that was used to build the original models.
 Finding a solid top, bottom, and sides uke made from one of the woods mentioned will have you in good shape once you get to actually playing.